py4dstem/py4DSTEM/docs/source/supportAndContributions.rst

 Support
 -------

-Think you've found a bug or are facing issues using a feature, ?
+Think you've found a bug or are facing issues using a feature?
 Please let us know by creating an issue on `github <https://github.com/py4dstem/py4DSTEM/issues>`_

 Contributions